I no longer teach this course. Below are course information from Fall 2014 and Fall 2015.

 (2) Why this problem is worth to solve?

-(3) What kind of math techniques have been used to handle this problem?
+(3) What kind of math techniques has been used to handle this problem?

 (4) Font size: 12; Line space: 1.5